wp-plugins/wp-video-posts/readme.txt

 6. WP Video Posts Front End Uploader.

 == Changelog ==
+= 2.0.1 =
+- Fixed bug with dimensions for thumb and video due to a type in the variable named being used.

 = 2.0 =
 - Major code restucturing (if anyone cares): moved all the functions into classes and cleaned up the code (fewer functions and compressed variable checks)
 - Added an option to display video posts in the main Wordpress query (on latest posts page (front page), category, tags, author, and feeds)